-Special guidance ONLY for non-participating suppliers and providers (those who don't accept Medicare assignment):
+*Special guidance for non-participating suppliers and providers (those who don't accept Medicare assignment) ONLY:

-When this sentence is stricken, the supplier shall include the following CMS-approved unassigned claim statement in the (H) Additional Information section.
+When this sentence is stricken, the supplier should include the following CMS- approved unassigned claim statement in the (H) Additional Information section:

 "This supplier doesn’t accept payment from Medicare for the item(s) listed in the table above.
 If I checked Option 1 above, I am responsible for paying the supplier’s charge for the item(s) directly to the supplier.
 If Medicare does pay, Medicare will pay me the Medicare-approved amount for the item(s), and this payment to me may be less than the supplier’s charge."